orangemart/AntiAutoClicker/README.md

 # AntiAutoClicker - Rust Plugin

 ## 📌 Overview
-**AntiAutoClicker** is a Rust Oxide plugin that detects and punishes players who stay near NPC shopkeepers for too long, typically to abuse autoclickers.
+**AntiAutoClicker** is a Rust Oxide plugin that detects and punishes players who stay near NPC shopkeepers **or Drone Marketplaces** for too long, typically to abuse autoclickers.
 Players can either be **teleported** or **kicked**, based on configuration and permissions.
 Actions are logged to a Discord webhook for moderation visibility.

 ---

 ## 🛠️ Features
-- 🛑 Detects AFK players near NPC shopkeepers
+- 🛑 Detects AFK players near NPC shopkeepers and (optionally) Drone Marketplaces
 - 🚫 Prevents autoclicker abuse with a configurable AFK timeout
 - 🌀 Teleports or kicks offenders (configurable behavior)
 - 🔐 Permission-based kicking (only specific players can be kicked)
 - 📡 Logs actions (teleport/kick) to a configurable Discord webhook
+- 🗺️ Configurable monitoring for Drone Marketplaces (`marketplace.prefab`)
 - ⚙️ Fully configurable via `oxide/config/AntiAutoClicker.json`
 - ✅ Lightweight, optimized, and has no plugin dependencies